chinapedia/wikipedia.abstract.en/Page/Lithium.md

 Extraction

-Preliminary_Design_And_Analysis_of_a_process_for_the_extraction_of_lithium_from_seawater.pdf Lithium salts are extracted from water in mineral springs, brine pools, and brine deposits.
+Lithium salts are extracted from water in mineral springs, brine pools, and brine deposits.
 Brine excavation is probably the only lithium extraction technology widely used today, as actual mining of lithium ores is much more expensive and has been priced out of the market.[144][145]

 Lithium is present in seawater, but commercially viable methods of extraction have yet to be developed.[146]